 Reservations Required (plus an additional charge)

-- Celebrity Chef Guy Fieri (sold out)
+- Celebrity Chef Guy Fieri (sold out quickly in 2019)

 - Dinner with Disney chefs